Bay St. Louis, Mississippi: Geography

-Bay St. Louis is located in southeastern Hancock County at 30°18'53" North, 89°20'39" West (30.314696, −89.344096).
+Bay St. Louis is located in southeastern Hancock County.
 It is situated on the west side of the Bay of St. Louis which empties into the Mississippi Sound, adjacent to Pass Christian to the east.
 The city is bordered to the north by the Jourdan River, the primary inlet of the bay and Diamondhead.
 The eastern border of the city is the Harrison County line in the middle of the bay.

 According to the United States Census Bureau, the city has a total area of 69.0 km2, of which 38.1 sqkm are land and 30.9 sqkm, or 44,82%, are water.